PaycoinFoundation/Paycoin-RaspberryPi/README.md

 ## Setup

 Once you have Node.Js installed.
-In the root directory of the project run `npm install`.
-Let everything install and then `cd public`.
+In the root directory of the project run `npm install` and `sudo npm bower install -g` Let everything install and then `cd public`.

 In the public directory, this is your Angular directory, type `bower install`.
-If this fails, run `npm install bower --save` then try `bower install`

 ## Config

-Rename the `/config/config.changeme.json` to `config.json`
+Rename the `/config/config.changeme.json` to `config.json` with `mv config.changeme.json config.json`

 Within the `config.json` change the rpcuser, rpcpassword, and rpcport to what ever is set in your `paycoin.conf`.

+The `paycoin.conf` that is on the raspberryPi is configured with the default settings so you wont have to do anything.
+On any other system you need to set it to the correct parameters.
 ## Run the server

 From the root directory run `npm start`